Trade Stock Indices

 Downwards Trend Reversal - Inverted Hammer Candles

-Inverted Hammer Candle Setup and Shooting Star Candle Pattern - Inverted Hammer Candle Setup
+Inverted Hammer Candlestick Setup and Shooting Star Candle Pattern - Inverted Hammer Candlestick Setup

-Inverted Hammer Candle Pattern and Shooting Star Candle-stick Pattern Chart Patterns
+Inverted Hammer Candle Pattern and Shooting Star Candlestick Pattern Setups

 Inverted Hammer Trading Candlestick

 This is a bullish reversal candle pattern.
-It forms at the bottom of a trend.
+It forms at the bottom of a market trend.

-Inverted hammer forms at the bottoms of a down trend and indicates the possibility of a reversal of the downwards trend.
+Inverted hammer forms at the bottoms of a down trend and shows the possibility of a reversal of the downwards trend.

-Inverted Hammer Candle-stick - Shooting Star Candle Setup vs Inverted Hammer Candle Pattern
+Inverted Hammer Candlestick - Shooting Star Candle Setup vs Inverted Hammer Candlestick Pattern

-An inverted hammer is named so because it demonstrates that the stock market is hammering a bottom.
+Inverted hammer candle is named so because it demonstrates that the stock market is hammering a bottom.

 Shooting Star Candlestick

-A sell is completed when a candle closes below neck-line, this is the opening of candle on the left side of this pattern.
+A sell is completed when a candle closes below neck-line, this is the opening of candle to the left side of this pattern.
 The neckline in this instance is a support zone.

-Stop orders for the sell stock trade transactions should be set just a few pips above highest stock trading price in the recent high.
+Stop orders for the sell stock trade positions should be set just a few pips above highest stock price in the recent high.

-The Shooting Star candlestick is named so because at the top of an upwards market trend this stock candlestick pattern looks like a shooting star up high in the sky.
+The Shooting Star candlestick is called & named so because at the top of an upwards market trend this stock candle pattern looks like a shooting star up high in the sky.

 Forex Trading Seminar Gala